datastreamapp/schema/README.md

 Alternatively, the use of [`IANA Time Zone Database`](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) notation was considered, and opted against due to the increased complexity involved compared to `ISO 8601`.

 Both of these solutions also decrease errors with the uncertainty that can come up with daylight savings time.

+In the case where a latitude and longitude is present, we infer the timezone from the date at the location.
+Code snippet can be made available upon request.

 ## Install
 ```bash